 K9s monitoring tools

 K9s has an interesting set of monitoring tools aside from a periodic polling of the selected resource (pod, node, etc) that you get on the main screen.
-One of the most interesting visualisations is the
+One of the most interesting visualizations is the

 :pulses mode.
 Give it a try: